NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 ![navigation-diagram-ng-tab](../img/navigation/navigation-diagram-ng-tab.png?raw=true)

 The `BottomNavigation` container provides its lateral navigation logic automatically by providing the user with tabs which they can select.
-To set up a `BottomNavigation` you need to simply declare the UI of each container via a `TabItemContent` and set the title and icon via corresponding `tabStripItem` (details on the basic structure [here](http://localhost:9192/angular/ui/ng-ui-widgets/bottom-navigation#usage)).
+To set up a `BottomNavigation` you need to simply declare the UI of each container via a `TabItemContent` and set the title and icon via corresponding `tabStripItem` (details on the basic structure [here](/ui/ng-components/bottom-navigation#usage)).
 Each separate UI container is represented by the `TabContentItem` component.
-As with other containers, you can enable forward and backward navigation inside each of them by embedding a `page-router-outlet` in it.
+As with other containers, you can enable forw.ard and backward navigation inside each of them by embedding a `page-router-outlet` in it.
 In this case we need to use three sibling outlets.
 The way to do this with the Angular router is to use [named outlets](https://angular.io/guide/router#displaying-multiple-routes-in-named-outlets).
 Each of our outlets will be named with the name of the feature that it represents.

 The `BottomNavigation` widget also provides two important features connected to lateral navigation: